acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w12/Activity 13 Space constraints.md

 ```

+It goes through every possible combination or basically n x n combinations which is O(n^2).

 ## 2 Following is a function that reverses an array.
 Describe its space complexity in terms of Big O: